artirix/artirix_data_models/README.md

 ## Changes

+### 0.6.3

+- Fix in EsCollection's aggregation parsing (nested + single from RAW now work ok)
+- `SortedBucketAggregationBase` introduced. now `ArtirixDataModels::AggregationsFactory.sorted_aggregation_class_based_on_index_on(index_array)` available to create a class for Aggregations which will sort the buckets based on the position of the elements on a given array.

 ### 0.6.2

 *Fixed Breaking Change*: removal of `Aggregation.from_json` static method.
 Now back but delegating to default factory method is `aggregation_factory.aggregation_from_json` in the Aggregation Factory *instance*.